NicolasAndrehh/Rick-and-Morty-Characters/README.md

 To run tests, run the following command:

-- This project doesn't have tests
+- This project doesn't have any tests yet

 ### Deployment